Information About Workers’ Compensation “Independent” Medical Exams

 If for some reason you cannot make the appointment, it is critical to reschedule it.
-Not showing up for a scheduled appointment will hurt any workers’ compensation claim.
-Your workers’ compensation lawyers in Manchester, NH at the Law Office of Manning & Zimmerman, PLLC can help get an exam rescheduled.
-The doctor will write a report which will be sent to the employer, the insurance company, and your lawyer, so it is important to cooperate and provide detailed and accurate information.
+Not showing up for a scheduled exam will hurt any work injury claim.
+A workers’ compensation lawyer at the Law Office of Manning Zimmerman & Oliveira PLLC can help reschedule an exam.
+The doctor will write a report.
+They will send it to the employer, the insurance company, and your lawyer.
+It is important to cooperate and provide detailed and accurate information.

-During the evaluation the doctor may suggest testing.
-You have a right to refuse testing, though there are times when tests can help your case.
-If you have concerns about taking a test, it is permissible to let the doctor know you want to think about taking it.
-In such a situation, it is best to talk to your attorney about the potential need for such testing and how taking or refusing a test can impact your case.
+During the evaluation, the doctor may suggest testing.
+You have a right to refuse testing.
+There are, however, times when tests can help your case.
+If you have concerns, let the doctor know you want to think about undergoing the test.
+It is best to talk to your workers’ compensation lawyer about the potential need for, and impact of, such testing.

 After the evaluation is completed, you and any witness to the evaluation should make some notes.
 It is useful to document how much time was spent with the doctor during the evaluation.
 Jotting down some notes right after the exam can help you remember what was done and said.
 Your workers’ compensation lawyer will want to know how you think the exam went.
 It is good to check in with their office shortly after the exam is completed.

 For more information, including two very in-depth videos about workers’ compensation law, click here.
 Should you have any questions or concerns, be sure to speak with a workers’ compensation lawyer, preferably before the exam.

 Finding the right New Hampshire workers’ compensation lawyer